dojot/docs/source/mqtt-tls.rst

 for dojot case, see more in `IotAgent-VerneMQ`_.
 This is the **default** Broker MQTT in dojot deployments.

-To use IotAgent VerneMQ with TLS, you need to set it by environment variable in the sidecar associated ``CERT_SC_CERTS_HOSTNAMES``.

 IotAgent Mosca (Legacy)
 ^^^^^^^^^^^^^^^^^^^^^^^

 The IotAgent Mosca uses `Mosca`_ that is a node.js mqtt broker, see more about this service in `IotAgent-Mosca`_.
 This is the **not default** Broker MQTT in dojot deployments.

-To use IotAgent Mosca with TLS, you need to configure by environment variable:

- - MOSCA_TLS_DNS_LIST: Server hostnames/ip,
-   the host to which the device connects externally (separated by a comma).
-   Example: localhost, mydomain.com

 About using IotAgent VerneMQ or IotAgent Mosca
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^